 If you do install an air supply through the wall of the house, be aware that its pressure can be affected during windy weather.
-If you notice changes in wood fireplace performance in windy weather, and in particular if smoke puffs from the fireplace, you should disconnect the outdoor air duct from the fireplace and remove the duct.
-In some windy conditions, negative pressure at the duct weatherhood outside the house wall may draw hot exhaust gases from the fireplace backwards through the duct to outdoors.
-Check the outdoor air duct for soot deposits when the full system is cleaned and inspected at least once each year.
+If you notice changes in wood fireplace performance in windy weather, and in particular if smoke puffs from the fireplace, you should block the outdoor air duct or close the damper in a case where a damper was installed.

+In some windy conditions, negative pressure at the duct weather hood outside the house wall may draw hot exhaust gases from the fireplace backwards through the duct to outdoors.